leo-pfeiffer/ANNs/data/part4/README.md

 # README for PART 4

-Note: to run the python script, install the dependencies specified in `requirements.txt` in the root directory.
+Note: to run the python script, install the dependencies specified in `word2vec-requirements.txt` in the root directory.

 This directory contains the script (`word2vec.py`) extracts a subset from the Google News word2vec file.
 The resulting vocabulary contains all words